William Cunninghame: American Revolution

 Cunninghame made an even greater fortune from the tobacco scarcity caused by the American War of Independence.
 On the outbreak of war, Cunningham's business partners found themselves in possession of substantial stocks of tobacco which they had purchased for around three pence per pound.
 As war began to disrupt the trade the price rose, and Cunningham's partners, confident that the rebellious colonists would soon be defeated, sold out their stock at sixpence per pound.
 Cunningham took the opposite view and he personally purchased their entire stock.
 Eventually, as the long war disrupted supplies, the price of tobacco rose to a staggering 3 shillings and sixpence, making a huge fortune for Cunninghame.

 Like many wealthy Glasgow merchants, Cunninghame used some of his profits to buy a country estate.
 In 1778 he purchased for £26,200 for the estate of Lainshaw, in Ayrshire.
 He also purchased a property in the Cow Loan in Glasgow, which he renamed Queen Street after the wife of George III, and in 1780 he built there a large mansion in the neo-classical style at a cost of £10,000, an immense sum at the time.

 In 1779 he completed his rise to the wealthy landed gentry by registering his family coat-of-arms at the office of the Lord Lyon in Edinburgh.
-In 1780 Cunninghame retired from the tobacco business, although he was not yet fifty years old.
+In 1780 Cunninghame retired from the tobacco business.